-When binge eating works as the only way of escaping from the negative emotions according to the patients, DBT provides them better coping strategies that work as escapes.
+When binge eating works as the only way of escaping from negative emotions according to the patients, DBT provides them with better coping strategies that work as escapes.
 Thus it gradually reduces the need for food as an escape.
 With time, the binge eating habit goes away.

 DBT uses some techniques for treating binge eating disorders.
 Below are some of those-